- “Reference tracks, huh? What are they?”

 Above are some of the questions I expect people to ask in their head when reading the title of this post.
 Fortunately, I’ve written it for everyone, so you should benefit regardless of whether you’re just starting out, or have been in the scene for a while.

 In this article I’ll be discussing the power of mix referencing, why it’s so awesome, how it can benefit you, and also a few tips/things to keep in mind when using reference tracks.
 If you’re new to the idea of mix referencing, or don’t currently use reference tracks; then read on!

 Why Use Reference Tracks?

-Unless you’ve been doing this kind of thing for years (and I mean 5+, unless you’re a prodigy), you probably don’t have the best idea of how a great mixdown sounds.
+Unless you’ve been doing this kind of thing for a while, you probably don’t have the best idea of how a great mixdown sounds.

 I mean sure, you know when the bass is too loud – and you also know that your lead sound needs high-passed to make room for the bass.
 But, reaching into the specifics you’ll find that you come across situations where you’re not sure if you should keep your bass hitting at -14dB to keep the impact, or lower it by a couple to make the mix seem a little more balanced.